dkxce/SoftEtherVPN-StaticIP/src/bin_modified/Readme.md

 		How to set:
 			- Static IP can be set as user name (example: 10.0.0.1)
 			- Static IP can be set as user note (example: IPv4: 10.0.0.1)
-			* IP sets from User Note, if User Note is empty IP will try to set from User Note
+			* IP sets from User Note, if User Note is empty IP will try to set from User Name

 		How to use:
 			1) Install Original Softether VP Server